bizz84/simple_auth_comparison_flutter/README.md

 [![Flutter State Management: setState, BLoC, ValueNotifier, ChangeNotifier + Provider](media/firebase-auth-banner-youtube.png)](https://youtu.be/TODO)
 -->

+## Running the project with Firebase

+To use this project with Firebase authentication, some configuration steps are required.

+- Create a new project with the Firebase console.
+- Add iOS and Android apps in the Firebase project settings.
+- On Android, use `com.codingwithflutter.simple_auth_comparison_flutter` as the package name.
+- then, download and copy `google-services.json` into `android/app`
+- On iOS, use `com.codingwithflutter.simpleAuthComparisonFlutter` as the bundle ID
+- then, download and copy `GoogleService-Info.plist` into `iOS/Runner`, and add it to the Runner target in Xcode

 ## Reference

 - [Flutter Docs: List of state management approaches](https://flutter.dev/docs/development/data-and-backend/state-mgmt/options)